cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 _Notes_

 * [MedicationStatement.informationSource] may be a reference to a [contained] Practitioner or RelatedPerson.
 Only the relationship between the patient and information source is known, therefore a specific Practitioner or RelatedPerson cannot be referenced.
-* [MedicationStatement.medication] may be a reference to a [contained] Medication when the Medication cannot be represented by a CodeableConcept.
+* [MedicationStatement.medication] may be a reference to a [contained] Medication when the Medication cannot be represented by a CodeableConcept because it contains a unique combination of ingredients.
 Medications in the system always exist within the context of a MedicationStatement and cannot be be referenced independently.

 ### Parameters